amolenk/dapr-hands-on/Assignment02/README.md

-# dapr hands-on - Assignment 2 - Add dapr service invocation
+# Assignment 2 - Add dapr service invocation

 In this assignment, you're going to add dapr into the mix.
 You will use the **Service-to-service Invocation** building-block.